Accessing the STREAMER Module

 Down-stream RTP - Link (STL)

-First we describe audio stream reception, as it is the most common case for establishing connection between the processor and radio studios (STL, Studio to Transmitter Link).
+First, the reception of audio stream is described, as it is the most common case for establishing the connection between the processor and the station’s studios (STL, Studio to Transmitter Link).
 Concept.
-The processor receives an RTP audio stream generated by an encoder at the studios (for example, a Solidyne DX816 console, UNIDEX line or other compatible equipment).Network configuration
+The processor receives an RTP audio stream generated by an encoder in the studios (for example, a Solidyne DX816 console, UNIDEX line, or other compatible equipment).Network Configuration

-There are different configurations to interconnect two devices located in different locations.
-Network installation and configuration are beyond this manual; consult specialized technicians.
-For reference, two general schemes are mentioned.- Point-to-point link
+There are different configurations for interconnecting two devices located in different locations.
+The installation and configuration of the network are beyond this manual; consult specialized technicians.
+As a reference, two general schemes are mentioned.- Point-to-Point Link

-In this scheme the processor is on the same network as the codec or transmitting equipment; Internet is not involved.
+In this scheme, the processor is on the same network as the codec or transmitting equipment; the Internet is not involved.
 The point-to-point link can be:

-- Wireless: microwave in WI-FI band or Wi-Max 5.8 GHz.
-These links reach up to 50 km and have low costs as they use mass-produced equipment.
+- Wireless: microwave in the WI-FI band or Wi-Max 5.8 GHz.
+These links reach up to 50 km and have low costs due to being mass-produced equipment.
 The 5.8 GHz band is free for data transmission.

-The 542APC acts as a passive receiver of an RTP audio stream generated by equipment/encoder that broadcasts in a compatible format.
-It is only necessary to configure protocol, port and IP address through which the stream enters.
+The 542APC behaves as a passive receiver of an RTP audio stream generated by a device/encoder that emits in a compatible format.
+Only protocol, port, and IP address through which the stream enters need to be configured.

-- It is assumed that the processor is properly connected to the same LAN as the encoder equipment, through the Ethernet AoIP port.
+- It is assumed that the processor is correctly connected to the same LAN as the encoder, through the Ethernet AoIP port.

-- In the General Status Screen, choose STREAM CFG option.
+- In the General Status Screen, select the STREAM CFG option.

 -